Paid vs. Organic UA is the Wrong Debate: Build a Combined Strategy

 Are you paying for users you would have gotten anyway?

-Bidding heavily on your own brand terms can artificially inflate paid performance.
+One example of cannibalization is bidding heavily on your own brand terms which can artificially inflate paid performance.
 If you have the top organic spot for your game’s name, buying the banner above it might be a defensive strategy, or it might be a waste.

 The Fix: Data is the only way to distinguish defense from waste.
 Use tactics like incrementality testing and Media Mix Modeling (MMM) to isolate the true lift of branded campaigns.

-In many genres, the game doesn’t work without people.
+In many genres (especially multiplayer), the game doesn’t work without people.
 High-volume paid acquisition drives the incremental user base needed to activate organic loops.

 - Matchmaking Liquidity: In multiplayer titles, low liquidity kills retention.
 Paid UA fills the queues, reducing wait times and ensuring players are matched by skill level rather than just availability.